Ekta25Mishra/MarketNest/Readme.md

-MarketNest – Mini Fashion Marketplace

-MarketNest is a full-stack fashion marketplace built with the MERN stack (MongoDB, Express.js, React.js, Node.js).

-The platform supports two user roles:

-Brand (Seller) – manages products

-Customer (User) – browses marketplace products

-Brands can create and manage their products while customers can explore products through search, filters, and pagination.

-The project demonstrates production-ready backend architecture, secure authentication, and role-based authorization.
+📌MarketNest – Brand Product Management Platform

+MarketNest is a MERN stack web application designed to help brands manage their products efficiently.
+The platform allows brands to register, log in, and manage product listings through a dedicated dashboard.

+Brands can add, publish, archive, and track their products, while administrators can monitor the platform.
+The system provides a structured way for brands to organize their product information and maintain an online catalog.

+This project demonstrates full-stack development using MongoDB, Express.js, React.js, and Node.js, along with authentication and REST API integration.

+🚀 Features
+🔐 Authentication

+Brand registration

+Brand login

+Admin login

+Secure authentication system

+📦 Product Management

+Add new products

+Edit product details

+Publish products

+Archive products

+Delete products

+📊 Brand Dashboard

+View product statistics:

+Total Products

+Published Products

+Archived Products

+🌐 API Integration

+RESTful API for authentication and product management

+Backend deployed on Render

+Frontend deployed on Vercel

-Tech Stack
+🛠 Tech Stack
 Frontend

 React.js